pmem/ndctl/ndctl-read-labels.md

 # DESCRIPTION

 The namespace label area is a small persistent partition of capacity available on some NVDIMM devices.
-The label area is used to resolve aliasing between *pmem* and *blk* capacity by delineating namespace boundaries.
+The label area is used to provision one, or more, namespaces from regions.
 This command dumps the raw binary data in a dimm’s label area to stdout or a file.
 In the multi-dimm case the data is concatenated.

 # OPTIONS